 6 (a) The gritter truck starts gritting the roads at 7:00 pm and moves with an average speed of 5 metres per second during its journey.
 Find the earliest time for the gritter truck to have gritted each road at least once and arrived back at the junction it started from, giving your answer to the nearest minute.
 Fully justify your answer.
-[6 marks
+[6 marks]

-·

-·

 6 (b) Explain how a refinement to the council's requirement, that the gritter truck must start and finish at the same junction, could reduce the time taken to grit all of the roads at least once.
 [2 marks]

 7 Nova Merit Construction are planning a building project.

-The planning involves producing an activity network for the project, which is shown in Figure 1 below.
+The planning involves producing an activity network for the project which is shown in FIGURE 1, on the opposite page.
 The duration of each activity is given in weeks.

-7 (a) (i) Find the earliest start time and the latest finish time for each activity and write these values on the activity network in Figure 1
+7 (a) (i) Find the earliest start time and the latest finish time for each activit and write these values on the activity network in FIGURE 1.
+[2 marks]

-7 (a) (ii) Write down the critical path.
+7(a) (ii) Write down the critical path.
+[1 mark]